hmorzaria/atlantis_azure/atlantis_template.md

 You can now access your RStudio server at http://your-instance-ip:8787

 > i.e. 192.241.209.245:8787

+##### NOTE: When creating a VM through the Azure online portal you can select to create a Network Security group.
+If you do, adding permissions for TCP port 8787 from the server will not work.
+You have to add the permission from the portal as follows:
+#

+> Select a VM from the virtual machines list.

+> Under settings, select Network interfaces.

+> Click on the network name on the next panel.

+> Select Network security group in the set of descriptors.

+> Click on the Network security name group.

+> Select inbound security rules, in the next panel click add and then enter info to create a new rule.

+> Enter Name: rstudio,  Protocol: TCP, Port range: 8787.

+> Leave other fields with their default.
+Click ok.

 ##### To start and stop the server
 #
 ```sh